Radial overlap correction to superallowed $0^+ \to 0^+$ nuclear $\beta$ decays using the shell model with Hartree-Fock radial wave functions: Evaluation of the overlap integrals using Hartree-Fock radial wave functions

-Restricting to the spherical and time reversal symmetries, the HF calculations using this standard form of Skyrme interaction lead to a set of nonlocal differential equations with eigenfunctions $R_{\alpha,q}(r)= u_{\alpha,q}(r)/r$ and eigenvalues $\epsilon_{\alpha,q}$, where $q=p$ for protons and $q=n$ for neutrons.
+Restricting to the spherical and time reversal symmetries, the HF calculations using the standard form of Skyrme interaction (see appendix~\ref{appA}) lead to a set of nonlocal differential equations with eigenfunctions $R_{\alpha,q}(r)= u_{\alpha,q}(r)/r$ and eigenvalues $\epsilon_{\alpha,q}$, where $q=p$ for protons and $q=n$ for neutrons.
 The nonlocal eigenfunctions and eigenvalues can be obtained from the following equivalent set of differential equations, which involve a local energy-dependent potential~\cite{DG},

 where $u_{\alpha,q}(r)$ and $u_{\alpha,q}^L(r)$ are connected by a damping factor: